-Principle 10: The Board should present a balanced and understandable assessment of the company's performance, position and prospects
+Principle 10: The Board should present a balanced and understandable assessment of the company's performance, position and prospects.

 The Board believes that it should conduct itself in ways that deliver maximum sustainable value to its shareholders.
-Timely releases of the Group's financial results and all significant information to shareholders as well as the prompt fulfillment of statutory requirements to provide shareholders' confidence and trust in the Board's capability and integrity.
+Timely releases of the Group's financial results and all significant information to shareholders as well as the prompt fulfillment of statutory requirements provide shareholders with confidence and trust in the Board's capability and integrity.

-The Board is supported by Board Committees with certain areas of responsibilities and the provision of a continual flow of relevant information on a timely basis by the Management enables the Board to effectively discharge its duties.
+The Board is supported by Board Committees in certain areas of responsibilities and the provision of a continual flow of relevant information on a timely basis by the Management enables the Board to effectively discharge its duties.

-The Management is responsible to the Board and the Board itself is accountable to the shareholders.
-AGMs are held every year to obtain shareholders' approval for routine business, as well as the election of Directors.
+The Management is responsible for providing the Board with detailed variance analysis and explanations in respect of financial figures to allow the Board to assess the Company's performance and take appropriate measures.
+AGMs are held every year to obtain shareholders' approval for routine resolutions, as well as the election of Directors.